PagerDuty/incident-response-docs/docs/before/different_roles.md

 A Deputy is a direct support role for the Incident Commander.
 This is not a shadow where the person just observes.
 The Deputy is expected to perform important tasks during an incident.

 ### Why have one?
 It's important for the IC to focus on the problem at hand rather than worrying about documenting the steps or monitoring timers.
-The deputy helps to support the IC and keep them focussed on the incident.
+The Deputy helps to support the IC and keep them focussed on the incident.

 ### What are the responsibilities?
 The Deputy is expected to: